hu-macsy/simexpal/docs/at_variables_reference.rst

 ``@INSTANCE@`` variable that resolves to the respective paths of the instances.
 Then, we only need to specify ``experiments.py @INSTANCE@`` as experiment arguments.

-..
-    TODO: Add section Instances for generators and INSTANCE_FILENAME variable

 Below, we list all @-variables and where they can be used.